simonewebdesign/simonewebdesign/source/_posts/2014-12-01-making-a-game-from-scratch-in-html5.md

 ### Ball bounce

-The game logic is mainly about the ball: it should be able to bounce away from the balls and the paddles.
+The game logic is mainly about the ball: it should be able to bounce away from the paddles.
 How can you implement that?
 It's pretty simple - have a look at the code below.

 ``` javascript
   // Ball is out of the left boundary